168th Street at Fort Washington, Manhattan [map]

 Ballard's Honey Honey & bee pollen from Delaware County, NY.

-Body and Soul Baked goods and prepared foods from New York County, New York.
+Body and Soul Baked goods and prepared foods from New York County, NY.

-Central Valley Farm Raw milk cheddar cheese and vegetables from Hunterdon County, NJ.
+Central Valley Farm Raw milk cheeses, butter, eggs, beef, vegetables and tomato sauce from Hunterdon County, NJ.

 Morgiewicz Produce A variety of vegetables from Orange County, NY.

 Nolasco's Farm A variety of vegetables, plants, and Mexican specialty items from Warren County, NJ.

 Prospect Hill Orchard Fruit and farm-baked goods from Ulster County, NY.

 Red Jacket Orchard Juices, jams, apples, plums, cherries, apricots, peaches and berries from Ontario County, NY.